-One of the most common questions I get asked over at my other blog, Zen Habits, is this: “How have you become so successful so quickly?”
+One of the most common questions I get asked over at my other blog, Zen Habits, is this: “How have you become a blogging superstar so quickly?”

 Newer bloggers are looking for my secret formula or the key to my success, but I’m always sorry to tell them I don’t have any secrets.
 I do the same things that other successful blogs have done, and that excellent blogs such as ProBlogger and Copyblogger teach you to do.

 However, without sounding like I’m bragging, I have learned a few things over the last year of blogging — a year in which my blog went from nothing (literally nothing — it didn’t exist at the beginning of 2007) to a Top 50 blog with nearly 40K subscribers.
 While I don’t claim to have any secrets, it’s hard to come this far without learning a thing or two.

 In hopes of sharing some of this knowledge with my fellow bloggers, I’m going to list some of the key things I’ve learned about blogwriting.
 I hope to develop some of these things in future posts, but I thought a good overview would help.

 1. Write from the heart.
 Sure, you could write very popular posts without putting yourself into it.
 You could make calculated decisions on post topics, and write just to have popular posts that spread your blog’s name and build links by the dozens.
 It can be done, but I don’t recommend it.
 The best blogs, in my experience, are those that are written with authenticity and soul, that are personal.
 In my writing, I try to write about topics I’m passionate about, that I’ve experienced myself, and I hope that shows in my writing.
 A couple of my favorite examples include Get Rich Slowly and ProBlogger – both J.D. and Darren write about intellectual topics, but you can tell they’re being authentic as they do so.